solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

 ---
 layout: post
-title: Building AWS Dashboard Console using Arduino
+title: Building an AWS Dashboard Console using Arduino
 author: m1kma
 excerpt: Arduino compatible microcontrollers are an easy and fun way to create electronic projects.
 In this blogpost I will cover details of the Arduino project to create a AWS dashboard console prototype.
 tags:
 - Arduino
 - Electronics
 - AWS
+- Monitoring
+- DevOps
 ---
-The system dashboard plays an important role when a real-time system status monitoring and rapid detection of error situations are required.
-It presents a general view of the running system including metrics, alarms and historical timeseries data.
-In addition, the dashboard could present special information such as a deployment pipeline status, which is useful especially for the software developers.
+The system dashboard plays an important role when real-time system status monitoring and rapid detection of error situations is required.
+It presents a general view of the running system including metrics, alarms and historical time series data.
+In addition, a dashboard could present special information such as deployment pipeline status, which is useful especially for the software developers.

 Traditional dashboards are usually displayed on computer or TV screen.
 Therefore, the dashboard must be displayed on the screen to monitor the system status.
 Is it really necessary?
 Is there any other way to monitor the system health?
 An alternative to solve this problem is to build a separate electronic device that is on the table.
 This device can display the system status f. ex. by lights.
 The device is an effective way to present system status events immediately without having to see the display.